AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 >[!NOTE]
 >
->Before January 26th 2023, customers were not guided to create product profiles in the Adobe Admin console and thus the technical accounts were not associated with a group other than "Contributors" in the AEM as a Cloud Service instance.
-For the sake of consistency, it is recommended that for those technical accounts, you create new product profiles in the Adobe Admin Console as described above, and add the existing technical accounts to that group.
+>Before mid-2023, before it was possible to create multiple credentials, customers were not guided to create a product profile in the Adobe Admin console and thus the technical account was not associated with a group other than "Contributors" in the AEM as a Cloud Service instance.
+For the sake of consistency, it is recommended that for this technical account, you create a new product profile in the Adobe Admin Console as described above, and add the existing technical account to that group.

 <u>**Set the Appropiate Group Permissions**</u>